 Graphic design and packaging design

-From a graphic designer’s point of view, packaging design means the visual identity of a certain brand.
+From a graphic designer’s point of view, packaging design is how the brand's design is reflected in the product boxes.

 Marketing and packaging design

 The third topic in the discussion about packaging design is marketing.